Horseback Riding Adventures Await You at Our Ranch

 Guided Trail Rides On Our Horses

 Age requirement 7 years old; Weight limit 250 lbs (please call).
-Must be physically able to mount a horse, Instruction is given.
-Want a shorter or longer ride, ask and we can customize it!
+Must be physically able to mount a horse; instruction is given.
+Want a longer ride, ask and we can customize it!

 1 hour $40 per person